Places to Give Birth In Chicago: Birth Center of Chicago

 Next Steps

 If you are interested in learning more, and it can't hurt to check out a great community resource, you can schedule a tour.
 You'll get to see the public spaces, including a beautiful reception area with a full kitchen and a classroom where you can take classes on everything from Childbirth to Baby Wearing (spoiler, I teach both).
 If you are not pregnant, but looking for a Well Care visit, you can go see the midwives!
 As someone who sees midwives for my own reproductive care, I can assure you that they give the best pelvic exams.
-If you have already established care with another provider in Chicago, it may be possible to transfer care.
+If you have already established care with another provider in Chicago, you can transfer care.

 If you want personalized care that feels good, if you want to be treated like a rational adult capable of making health decisions, if you want all your questions answered in depth, the Birth Center of Chicago is a good fit for you.
 Still not sure?
 Feel free to reach out to me or them to talk more!
 If you are looking to compare multiple settings in the Chicago area, check out Birth Guide Chicago, and stay tuned for more birth location spotlights.